microsoft/debug-adapter-protocol/specification.md

 interface StackTraceResponse extends Response {
   body: {
     /**
-     * The frames of the stackframe.
+     * The frames of the stack frame.
 If the array has length zero, there are no
-     * stackframes available.
+     * stack frames available.
      * This means that there is no location information available.
      */
     stackFrames: StackFrame[];